-https://www.access-board.gov/guidelines-and-standards/buildings-and-sites/about-the-ada-standards/background/ada-accessibility-guidelines-for-play-areas?highlight=WyJzLTM5II0=

-Assessment of Elementary School Play Structures
+(6.)
+ASSESSMENT OF ELEMENTARY SCHOOL PLAY STRUCTURES

-Section 1: Location and accessibility of Equipment

-1. Is the play equipment easily in view of nearby residents and/or passersby?
-(Such as houses across the street from playground; view needs to be only on one side)

-Sections 2: Placement and Size of Equipment
+Section 1: Location and accessibility of Equipment 1.
+Is the play equipment easily in view of nearby residents and/or passersby? (such as houses across the street from playground; view needs to be only on one side) Section 2: Placement and Size of Equipment 2.

-\\\\\\ 2.
 Is there at least 10 feet of space between each piece of equipment and other structures, so as to avoid collision of moving children?

-\\\\\\ 3.
-Is all equipment placed so as to avoid collision or interference with traffic patterns of children walking or on wheel toys or designed pathways?
+3. Is all equipment placed so as to avoid collision or interference with traffic patterns of children walking or on wheel toys or designed pathways?
 4. Is smaller sized play equipment intended for your children present?

-\\\\\\ 5.
-If so, is smaller equipment separated from larger equipment so as to discourage cross over use?
-(Separated by physical distance or a barrier such as a fence or hedge).
+5. If so, is smaller equipment separated from larger equipment so as to discourage cross over use? (separated by physical distance or a barrier such as a fence or hedge).
 6. How many concrete footings or in ground support structures are exposed?

-Section 3: Type and Number of Equipment

-\\\\\7.
-List the number of each type of equipment located on school playground:

-Flat Slides Fireman's Pole

-Suspended Bridge Monkey Bars

-Balance Beams Parallel Bars

-Geodesic Dome Climbers Overhead Ladders

-Equipment Separated Chinning Bars

-Other Equipment Equipment Interconnected

-Note: Count play elements such as slides or climbers on interconnected equipment in the above categories and indicate the number of interconnected pieces of equipment.

-Section 4: Sliding Equipment

-8. Are parts of the equipment broken or not present?

-9. Are there any sharp corners, edges or projections?

-\\\\\\ 10.
-Is the supporting structure firmly fixed in the ground?

-\\\\\11.
-Is the slide wide enough to accommodate more than one child at the same time?
+Section 3: Type and Number of EquipmentType and Number of EquipmentList the number of each type of equipment located on school playground: Flat Slides Fireman's Pole Suspended Bridge Monkey Bars Balance Beams Parallel Bars Geodesic Dome Climbers Overhead Ladders Equipment Separated Chinning Bars Other Equipment Equipment Interconnected Note: Count play elements such as slides or climbers on interconnected equipment in the above categories and indicate the number of interconnected pieces of equipment Section 4: Sliding Equipment 8.
+Are parts of the equipment broken or not present?9.
+Are there any sharp corners, edges or projections?
+10. Is the supporting structure firmly fixed in the ground?
+11. Is the slide wide enough to accommodate more than one child at the same time?

-\\\\\\12.
-Is the sliding surface stable, smooth, and with no protrusions throughout its length?

-\\\\\13.
-Does the angle of the slide level off at the bottom to cause declaration before the child reaches the end of the slide?

-\\\\\\ 14.
-Is the end of the slide at least 9" and no more than 15" above the ground level?
-(Answer yes or no and record height above the ground)

-\\\\\15.
-How many feet high from the ground is the slide at its highest point?
-(Measured from the standing platform to ground)

-\\\\\\16.
-Is there a guardrail around the platform area?

-\\\\\\17.
-Which of the following surface material is found under the slide?

-\\\\ SAND \\\\ MULCH \\\\ PEA GRAVEL \\\\OTHER

-Section 5: Climbing Equipment

-\\\\\\18.
-Are all parts of the equipment securely fastened?

-\\\\\19.
-Are structural supports firmly fixed into the ground?

-\\\\\ 20.
-Are there any open holes which form finger traps at the end of tubes or pipes?

-- \\\\\ 21.
-What is the largest diameter of the hand holds needed for climbing? - \\\\\ 22.
-Are there any sharp corners, edges or projections? - \\\\\\ 23.
-Is the distance between horizontal levels between 7-11 inches?

-\\\\\\24.
-Are there any V angles or openings less than 7 inches wide on any part of the equipment likely to cause limbs, feet, or clothing to be trapped?

-\\\\\\ 25.
-What is the maximum height form the ground that a child can climb on the tallest piece of equipment?
-(Include projections to platform upon which children can stand, in measure of total height)

-\\\\\ 26.
-Which of the following surface materials is found under the climbing equipment?

-\\\\ SAND \\\\ MULCH \\\\PEA GRAVEL \\\\OTHER
+(6.)
+ASSESSMENT OF ELEMENTARY SCHOOL PLAY STRUCTURES

+12. Is the sliding surface stable, smooth, and with no protrusions throughout its length?
+13. Does the angel of the slide level off at the bottom to cause declaration before the child reaches the end of the slide?
+14. Us the end of the slide at least 9" and no more than 15" above the ground level? (answer yes or no and record height above the ground level).
+How many feet hi asured from stand - slide at its highest point?
+16. Is there a guardra ail around the platform are a?
+17. Which of the follo wing surface ı material is fo ound under the slid e?
+Sand N /lulch Pea grav /el Other Section 5: Climbing Equipment 18.
+Are all part of the equipment se curely faste ned?
+19. Are structural supports firmly fixed into the ground?20.
+Are there any open holes which form finger traps at the end of the tubes or pipes?21.
+What is the largest diameter of the hand holds needed for climbing? pipes?
+22. Are there any sha arp corners, ed dges or proje ections?
+23. Is the distance between horizontal levels between 7 and 11 inches?
+24. Are there any V angles or openings less then 7 inches wide on any part of the equipment likely to cause limbs, feet, or clothing to be trapped?
+25. What is the maximum height from the ground that a child can climb on the tallest piece of equipment? (include projections to platform upon which children can stand, measure of total height) the 26.
+Which of the following surface materials is found under the climbing equipment? nent?
+Sand N /lulch Pea Gra vel other

-Minimum Number of
+Number of Elevated Play components Provided

-Ground Level Play

-Components Required to

-be on Accessible Route

-Minimum Number of Different Types of Ground Level Play Components Accessible Route
+Minimum Number of Ground Level Play Components Required to be on Accessible Route Minimum Number of Different Types of Ground Level Play Components Required to be on Accessible Route